Meg Turney: Twitch streaming and gaming (2016–present)

 In October 2014, Turney was involved in a controversy when live streaming video website Twitch updated its rules of conduct telling users to not shoot videos in "lingerie, swimsuits, pasties, and undergarments".
 Some news websites reported that Turney was the first user banned for violating the updated rules of conduct.
 Turney clarified on Twitter, stating, "Dear everyone writing articles saying I was banned from Twitch, I wasn't.
 I've never been banned.
 I was told to change my picture," adding "while we're on the subject I've never done any 'sexy broadcasts'.
 I've never even streamed from that account."
 Additionally, Turney also provided her opinion that the rule was not unfair to women, but just unfair in general, stating, "If someone has a big push-up bra and a low-cut shirt while they play [League of Legends] or a guy streams shirtless, who cares?"

 In June 2016, Turney began streaming on Twitch.
 In the years since leaving SourceFed and Rooster Teeth, Turney has continued to upload video game commentaries and streams, as well as cosplay-related vlogs on her personal YouTube channel.

 In April 2019, Turney signed with talent agency Abrams Artists, joining its gaming roster.
 In June 2020, Turney moved from Abrams to TalentX Gaming, where she is currently represented.
 In October, she participated in a Dead by Daylight tournament hosted by Twitch Rivals.

-Turney currently streams Dead by Daylight regularly, along with a variety of other games, and celebrated 5 years of Twitch partnership in June 2021.
+She streamed a variety of other games and marked five years of her Twitch partnership in June 2021.
 Turney's YouTube channel also became primarily used as a selection of highlights from her Twitch streams.

 OnlyFans (2020–present)

 In March 2020, Turney created an OnlyFans account to supplement her Patreon account.
 At the time, Patreon was her primary venue for releasing her modeling work while OnlyFans was there primarily to share older photosets that were no longer available on Patreon, but in October 2020, Turney announced on her Twitter that she was moving all of her content to OnlyFans and that the site would be her new primary content hub.
 After releasing her book of topless photos on her personal website, she began creating boudoir content full time on her OnlyFans.
-Turney still releases Cosplay photosets on her OnlyFans, but most of her content is boudoir photography.
+Turney still releases cosplay photosets on her OnlyFans, but most of her content is boudoir photography.

 Personal life

 Turney has openly spoken about her bisexuality with her audience.
 In a video interview with the YouTube channel VlogBrothers, she further discussed being bisexual, and spoke about how she was teased for her sexual orientation.
 At VidCon 2013, Turney spoke during the convention's "Being LGBT on YouTube" panel.

 She has been in a relationship with Gavin Free since 2013.
+In September 2024, she announced the two were married.